fishcat13/monkeycomp-software-assets/README.md

 # monkeycomp assets
-fonts pictures sounds and animations colected but not created by monkeycomp_software™
+fonts pictures sounds color palettes and animations colected but not allways created by monkeycomp_software™. files with "MC" in them were created by monkeycomp_software™